The Swedish concept of lagom emphasizes simplicity.

 Maintaining equilibrium between the color schemes could be a way for you to create or develop a balanced looking home.
 You could choose an appropriate color palette for the walls and furniture to couple with your fixtures.
 As you may find minimalism trending nowadays, you could come across home décor, the arrangement of interiors as well as exteriors of homes designed as such.
 The use of softer colors like shades of white, grey, olive, blue, maroon and more could often be found used in homes created by modern-day designers- designs with the likes of say, a washroom with mild off-white painted walls, rose gold fixtures, off-white granite or marble countertops, vibrantly printed curtains, wooden cabinets, and your choice of bathroom tiles to match.
 However, with thousands of design ideas that you could find flooding the internet, the decision to retain the originality of your home rests on you.
 It is, in many ways, an expression of you.

 A home created with lagom in mind doesn’t have to be stark and minimalist.
 It can be a little bit country, a little bit rock and roll, a little bit ultramodern, or any style that suits you.
-You can use anything from animal prints to cute baby elephant centerpieces or lamps to make the room look personal along with keeping the minimalist outlook.
 The key is to use those elements in moderation enough to reflect your taste without overwhelming the space.

 Once you’ve decluttered and created a neutral canvas to express your individual interpretation of lagom, keep this principle in mind: pause first.